aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/mqtt-sink-connector.md

 created automatically.
 :::

-Furthermore you need to collect the following information about the sink MQTT server upfront:
+Also collect the following information about the sink MQTT server upfront:

 -   `USERNAME`: The MQTT username to connect